OverDEdge/Business-Card-App/README.md

 - Image
 - Name
 - Job title
-- Phone numebr
+- Phone number
 - Email

-The information is styled to look professional and can handle tilting your phone and scrolling.
+The information is styled to look professional and can handle tilting your phone and scrolling down.